>SFBA Stream Types

 Sufficient abundance and variety of field site sampling are crucial for obtaining an accurate reach-scale river classification of a regional stream network in support of scientific research and river management.
 However, many studies still randomly select field sites or only visit accessible streams.
 Machine learning has been recognized for discovering and extracting streams' geomorphic patterns efficiently and accurately from data, but its application in field site sampling design is still in its infancy.
 This study developed a general and practical field site selection framework by incorporating machine learning in a human-in-the-loop manner.
 This framework includes three steps: (1) initial field site selection via machine learning from prior datasets, (2) selected field site accessibility evaluation and observation, and (3) additional field site decision and selection via an iterative learning process.
 In an example application to the San Francisco Bay Area (California, USA), our framework extracted representative geomorphic characteristics of both previous stream types from prior labeled and geospatial datasets and previously unrecognized stream types based on uncertainty information obtained by machine learning.
 Moreover, we proposed methods for replacing inaccessible sites to ensure sufficient information is retained in the selected field sites.
 The feasibility of the framework was assessed by statistical analyses of results and empirical validation via field surveys.

-Details about the protocol are provided in the video at the link below:
+Details about the experimental sampling strategy are provided in the video at the link below:

 • https://t.ly/DjwjK